Toucaan/toucaan.docs/blog/2023-06-30-design-for-apple-watch/index.md

 ---

 _This article was originally featured on the [The Bubblin Blog](https://bubblin.io/scrolls/blog).
-It has since been updated following migration to the Toucaan blog._
+It has since been updated and migrated over to the Toucaan blog because it is relevant here._

 ---